WordPress Licensing & the GPL

 Free software can come with a price tag.
 In other words, you can create a GPL theme and sell it for $50, and it would still be free software.
 Why?
 Because the user is free to run, modify, and distribute the software or any modifications of that software.

-Keeping it free for all #Keeping it free for all
+Keeping it free for all

 The freedoms of the GPL don’t only apply to the original piece of software; works derived from GPL-licensed software must also adopt the same license, without restrictions or additional terms.

-In this sense, the GPL provides the ultimate protection of freedom by making sure that anything that is derived from free software cannot be “locked down”after the fact; it must remain forever free to future experimentation and exploration.
+In this sense, the GPL provides the ultimate protection of freedom by making sure that anything that is derived from free software cannot be “locked down” after the fact; it must remain forever free to future experimentation and exploration.

-Do I need to license my themes under the GPL? #Do I need to license my themes under the GPL?
+Do I need to license my themes under the GPL?

 If you have no plans to distribute your theme then you do not need to adopt the GPL license for your work.
 The GPL only applies to distributed software.
 If you are not distributing your software – for example, a theme used only by yourself or on your local machine – you do not need to adopt the GPL.